mahajan-vatsal/AI-GCode-Generation/README.md

 # AI G‑Code Generation

 Turn a photograph of a business card into a ready‑to‑engrave laser job.
-This project stitches together a vision model, a language model, image processing and G‑code generation so you can rebuild and customise physical cards with ease.
+This project brings together a vision model, a language model, image processing and G‑code generation so you can rebuild and customise physical cards with ease.
 Snap a picture, watch the AI extract the contact details and layout, edit the design if you feel like it, and end up with G‑code and previews for your laser engraver.

 ---